gamemanual0/gm0/source/docs/hardware-basics/motor-guide/jvn-calculator.rst

 The test results may be found by searching VEX Dyno Testing, or by clicking `here <https://motors.vex.com/other-motors/am-NeveRest>`_.
-(Note: this testing is done to the :term:`bare motor`, without the end gearbox.)
+(Note: this testing is done to the :term:`Bare Motor`, without the end gearbox.)

 Gear Ratios